 With 44 affiliates and 7 state offices in 17 states, Gamaliel works to build strong metropolitan and statewide organizations.
 National staff provides consulting, training and support to leaders and staff in local organizations.
 A survey of organizers and lead staff across the network found that Gamaliel’s national staff is majority women: People of color are about 40 percent of organizers, lead organizers, and directors across the network (56% of organizers across the network are women; 26% are women of color).
 Learn about our affiliates here.

 2. We develop powerful leaders through training

 Gamaliel organizes: three national weeklong trainings per year, an advanced leadership/strategic campaigns training every other year, Ntosake women's leadership development training once a year, a biennial Race and Power training, African American Leadership Commission, National Clergy Caucus, and national leadership conferences across the country.
-These events reach more than 1,000 in total in a typical year.
+These events reach more than 1,000 people in a typical year.
 Learn about our training here.